 You should stagger your plank joints around your floor for realism.
 Butt your planks as close as you can to each other and start from the back of the dollhouse (closest to you), working your way to the front wall (farthest from you).
 You can also use these flooring strips as matching baseboards for your floor.

 As you can see, this flooring has a beautiful and realistic finish.
-This flooring does not require any sealant.
+This flooring does not require a sealant.

 You do not have to settle with just a plain wooden floorboards look.
 You can use miniature wooden flooring in a variety of ways.
 You can learn how to create your own wooden floor designs by following this Parquet Flooring Tutorial.
 Once you have mastered how to create parquet, you can use the same technique to create any design with wooden flooring or strip wood.
 Quilt patterns make great templates for designed wood flooring and/or to create your own floor medallions.
 I have several links posted in the Links section of this blog for quilt, mosaic and stone templates.